MilowB/DonatelloPyzza/README.md

 ## What's new

-- 2023-04-07
+- 2023-04-07 (v1.5)
-    Integration of the maze generator from Alexandru Văleanu (https://github.com/AlexandruValeanu/Mazify)
+    Integration of a maze generator from Alexandru Văleanu (https://github.com/AlexandruValeanu/Mazify)
 - 2023-01-17 (v1.2)
     Initial release

 ## Roadmap

-- add a gridworld generator
+- ~~add a gridworld generator~~